“What we don’t see, we don’t know”

 - Medical Abuse – This is done by adults, think of incorrect dosages of medication for the ones who are prescribed them, has in fact happened to me twice. both times my stomach was needed to be pumped empty and I was changed of Children’s home to a different cities over it.
-This actually happens very very very often, and I believe this is actually known to local governmental people, as you can not have a continuous flow of foundlings coming to hospitals and never think anything more of it…
+This actually happens very very very often, and I believe this is actually known to local governmental people, as you can not have a continuous flow of children without parental care coming to hospitals and never think anything more of it…

 - Violence and Aggression – A more general and less specific one then the others, I choose to state this as separate one as not all of the above acts are done in a way of showing aggression or are done very violently.

 And even that list is just the things I still remember.